-Ida V. Moffett School of Nursing is proud to be the only school in Alabama offering a true online RN to M.S.N. program in which you do not earn a B.S.N. degree.
-Through the RN to M.S.N. option, the school of nursing provides experienced registered nurses who currently hold an associate of science in nursing or a hospital diploma with the opportunity to earn an M.S.N. through a nontraditional path.
-Students in the RN to M.S.N. program can pursue any M.S.N. option, with the exception of nurse anesthesia.
-The RN to M.S.N. program begins once each year in January.
+Ida Moffett School of Nursing is proud to be the only school in Alabama offering a true online associate degree in nursing to master's degree in nursing program in which you do not earn a bachelor's degree.
+Through the ADN/ASN to M.S.N. option, the school of nursing provides experienced registered nurses who currently hold an associate of science in nursing or a hospital diploma with the opportunity to earn an M.S.N. through a nontraditional path.
+The ADN/ASN to M.S.N. program begins once each year in May.

-The RN to M.S.N. option consists of five bridge courses, which can be completed in two semesters.
+The ADN/ASN to M.S.N. option consists of five bridge courses, which can be completed in two semesters.
 Successful completion of all five bridge courses must be accomplished in order to progress to the M.S.N. core courses.
-When taken full time and in sequence, the RN to M.S.N. option takes seven semesters to complete.
-General education courses may be completed at another university and then transferred to Samford prior to enrolling in the RN to M.S.N. program.
+When taken full time and in sequence, the ADN/ASN to M.S.N. option takes eight semesters to complete.
+General education courses may be completed at another university and then transferred to Samford prior to enrolling in the ADN/ASN to M.S.N. program.

-- Earn an M.S.N. degree online in seven semesters
+- Earn an M.S.N. degree online in eight semesters

 - Participate in cutting edge, web-based learning with clinical and practicum experiences close to home